sclorg/s2i-python-container/2.7/README.md

     This should be used only if your project contains properly formated Pipfile and Pipfile.lock.
 (Implies `UPGRADE_PIP_TO_LATEST` to satisfy dependencies of Pipenv.)

+* **ENABLE_INIT_WRAPPER**

+    Set this variable to a non-empty value to make use of an init wrapper.
+    This is useful for servers that are not capable of reaping zombie processes, such as Django development server or Tornado.
+This option can be used together with **APP_SCRIPT** or **APP_FILE**.
+It never applies to Gunicorn used through **APP_MODULE** as Gunicorn reaps zombie processes correctly.

 * **PIP_INDEX_URL**

     Set this variable to use a custom index URL or mirror to download required packages